goodoomoodoo/arm-webapp/README.md

 In short,

-components contains the React components styles contains the css file to the corresponding React components redux contains the redux store js constains the logics
+components contains the React components <br />
+styles contains the css file to the corresponding React components <br />
+redux contains the redux store <br />
+js constains the logics <br />

 In detail,